Wentworth Location, New Hampshire

 Wentworth Location is a township in Coös County, New Hampshire, United States.
 Its population was 28 at the 2020 census.
-It is part of the Berlin, NH–VT Micropolitan Statistical Area.
+It is part of the Berlin, NH-VT Micropolitan Statistical Area.

 In New Hampshire, locations, grants, townships (which are different from towns), and purchases are unincorporated portions of a county that are not part of any town and have limited self-government (if any, as many are uninhabited).

-Wentworth Location will fall within the path of totality during the solar eclipse of April 8, 2024.
+Wentworth Location fell within the path of totality during the solar eclipse of April 8, 2024.

 History

 The land was sold in 1797 to George Wentworth of Portsmouth and operated as an unorganized "plantation" from 1797 to 1881.
 It was incorporated as a town from 1881 to 1966, then became an organized township.

 Geography

 Wentworth Location is along the border with Maine and north of the town of Errol, east of Dixville.
 To the north is the Second College Grant.
 The Magalloway River traverses the southeastern corner, as does New Hampshire Route 16.
 Mount Dustan, elevation 2878 ft above sea level, is the location's highest point and overlooks the village from the west.
 Black Mountain, elevation 2750 ft is in the more remote western edge of the location.
 At one point there was a fire tower on Mount Dustan.

 According to the United States Census Bureau, the location has a total area of 49.9 sqkm, of which 47.5 sqkm are land and 2.4 sqkm, or 4.79%, are water.